 1/2 crushed walnuts, hazelnuts, sunflower seeds or a combination of all three

 1 quart water

 Combine cornmeal, berries, crushed nuts, and the optional sweetener in a pot of water and bring to a boil.
 Turn down the heat to medium and cook, stirring frequently, for 15 minutes.

 Sobaheg is the Wampanoag word for stew.
 Like most stews, this dish is easily adapted to seasonal ingredients.
 The ground nuts help to thicken the sobaheg.
 Variations of this dish are still made in Wampanoag country today.

 1/2 pound dry beans (white, red, brown or spotted kidney-shaped beans)

-1/2 pound white hominy corn or yellow samp or coarse grits, available from Gonsalves or Goya at many grocery stores
+1/2 pound white hominy corn or yellow samp or coarse grits, available in our retail shops, and ground at Plimoth Grist Mill!

 1 pound turkey meat (legs or breast, with bone and skin)